Our Services

 Helpful Resources

-The science is promising but still emerging, and there is no single routine blood test yet, so biomarkers should complement comprehensive care; see below for key details on who should consider testing, limitations, other causes to rule out, and urgent symptoms that require immediate attention.
+While the science is promising, no single routine blood test exists yet, so biomarkers should complement—not replace—comprehensive psychiatric care.
+Key considerations include who should consider testing, current limitations, other conditions to rule out, and urgent symptoms requiring immediate attention.

 If you're living with bipolar disorder and your medications don't seem to be working, you're not alone.
 Many people cycle through multiple treatments before finding the right fit.
 Mood stabilizers, antipsychotics, antidepressants, and combination therapies can all play a role—but sometimes symptoms persist despite best efforts.